 - 7.5.1 Policy DM6 states that proposals should be submitted with landscaping proposals which seek to retain trees and other important landscape and nature conservation features. - 7.5.2 The application site contains 37 trees and four are proposed to be removed (one unknown, two sycamore and one alder).
 These are not high quality trees (two are rated U and two rated C).
-Three of these trees are set back into the site, whilst one is on the frontage and close to No.16 Harefield Road.
+Three of these trees are set back into the site, whilst one is on the frontage and close to No. 16 Harefield Road.
 The site does not contain any TPO Trees.
 The row of trees to the site's frontage with Harefield Road are all proposed to be retained, and conditions are attached to ensure the trees are protected during construction works.
-The tree removals are considered acceptable as they would not harm the character or amenity of the surrounding area.

-7.5.3 The Landscape officer has confirmed they are satisfied with the content of the submitted arboricultural report and raises no objections.
-As the site layout differs between the submitted arboricultural drawings and the architectural drawings, a condition is attached requiring an updated tree protection plan to be submitted to the LPA for its approval before works commence.
+The tree removals are considered acceptable as they would not harm the character or amenity of the surrounding area. - 7.5.3 The Landscape officer has confirmed they are satisfied with the content of the submitted arboricultural report and raises no objections.
+Conditions are to be attached requiring the development to be implemented in accordance with the submitted AMS and TPP.